 Another difference of colloquial formal uses of expressions to variables in formal notations can also be pointed out using 'sense'.
 Formal variables are type-homogeneous; formal uses of colloquial expressions need not be.
-A direction belongs primarily to the phenomenon of locomotion; an ability characterizes a living being capable of movement or action; goals and pur-
+A direction belongs primarily to the phenomenon of locomotion; an ability characterizes a living being capable of movement or action; goals and purposes are starting and/or ending points of certain kinds of directed movement; intelligibility is an abstract characteristic exhibited by a wide variety of phenomena and circumstances - so what the formal notion of sense sums up is not only not type-homogeneous, but belongs to different categories.

-Thus, the example of the concept of meaning shows that the reference of colloquial formal uses of expressions to their unifications in formal notations is to be understood in the way LW understood his simple language games for the clarification of colloquial uses of expressions: "as (use of) comparative object(s), which by similarity and dissimilarity are to throw light on the relations of our language.
-"90
+Thus, the example of the concept of meaning shows that the reference of colloquial formal uses of expressions to their unifications in formal notations is to be understood in the way LW understood his simple language games for the clarification of colloquial uses of expressions: "as (use of) comparative object(s), which by similarity and dissimilarity are to throw light on the relations of our language. "

 The formal term 'sense' gathers its instances, which can themselves be used formally: Direction, ability, purposes and goals, linguistic intelligibility.
-But it cannot simply replace them if should not result in a distortion of the conceptual field.
+But it cannot simply replace them if it should not result in a distortion of the conceptual field.

 This becomes clear in the examination of the difficult concept expressed by the expression 'meaning of life'.
 For none of the basic meanings of 'meaning' distinguished so far simply fits 'meaning' in the phrase 'meaning of life'.
 'Direction' is too unspecific and weak, although the life of a living being exhibits a temporal direction from birth to death.
 Perceptual organ/ability (to see, hear, smell, touch, taste, etc.) is not applicable, though some who get along with their lives smoothly and happily seem to have a 'sense' of life (for life) in that meaning.
 Nor is the inner sense, the soul, the 'meaning of life', though it is certainly what cares about meaning (can care, not must care).
 Most importantly, it must be realized that the 'meaning of life' cannot be purpose or goal or intention.
 For a life, though 'led', is not an action.
 It is not even, according to Aristotle's profound distinction, an 'activity'.
-Aristotle distinguished between action (π oí ε o τ) and activity (π p α ξ τ ξ) (an anticipation of section h), and in doing so encountered a polarity that deeply structures our conceptual system.
+Aristotle distinguished between action ($\pi oi \epsilon \sigma c{0}$) and activity ($\pi \rho \alpha \xi c{0}$) (an anticipation of section h), and in doing so encountered a polarity that deeply structures our conceptual system.